-I have been traveling in Asia for five months at the time of writing this so I may be desensitized to some things.
-However, I want you to know that the Philippines is one of the friendliest places I have ever visited.
+Philippines is one of the friendliest places I have ever visited.
 Not once did we have a single issue regarding money, safety, scams or theft.
-In fact we had the opposite.
+In fact, we had the opposite.
 Generous couch-surf hosts, people letting us join in games on the beach and constant smiles.
 (Maybe they were laughing at us I don’t know, I like to think they were smiling)

 I’ve never been thanked for visiting a country so many times on the blog and social media than when we visited the Philippines.
 The people are so proud of their country and rightly so.
 They want to share it with you and show you how amazing it is to spend time in their backyard.

-If you have any comments or tips about traveling in the Philippines add them below.
-We missed out on plenty of places but the 1 month visa only allowed us to do so much.
+If you have any comments or tips about Philippines backpacking add them below.
+We missed out on plenty of places but the 1-month visa only allowed us to do so much.
 Travel safe and adventure hard!

 I have also visited many other places in the Philippines that you may want to add to your itinerary and remove one of. the locations I visited.
 There is no right way to travel to the Philippines.
 The reality is that you will miss some awesome places no matter what Philippines backpacking route you take.
 You can check out the links below to my other Philippines backpacking guides.

 Siargao: 30 AWESOME THINGS TO DO ON SIARGAO

 Romblon Island: ROMBLON TRAVEL GUIDE: 17 AWESOME THINGS TO DO

 Tablas Island: TABLAS ISLAND TRAVEL GUIDE: 20 AWESOME THINGS TO DO